VeronicaLourens/vero-perfume/README.md

 [Back to top](#vero-perfume)

 * #### Search Engine Optimisation (SEO)
-    I added two meta tags with names of keywords and description on the page head, and I generated robots.txt and sitemap.xml to make sure Google and search engines crawl the site.
+    I added two meta tags with names of keywords and description on the page head, and I generated robots.txt and sitemap.xml to allow Google and search engines bot crawling.

 * #### Mailchimp newsletter subscription
     Vero Perfume sends out regular newsletters and user can subscribe using email address.
 This is a great way for store owner to reach out existing and potential customers with any updates or promotions.